Schools Performances

 After Mon 17 Nov ticket requests for any remaining $24 tickets will be handled on a case-by-case basis.
 We strongly recommend you get your ticket requests in by Mon 17 Nov as allocation is limited and demand is high.

-Please find the EOI Form at the bottom of this page, by clicking the 'Request Tickets Here' button.
+Please find the EOI form at the bottom of this page, by clicking the 'Request Tickets Here' button.

 Theatre